kpedro88/breadcrumbs/README.md

-  -h, --help                 show this help message and exit -a, --all                  list all properties for directory -l, --long                 use long listing (dates, labels, types) -t TYPE, --type TYPE       list all of specified type -n, --nonexistent          list only nonexistent directories -k, --blocked              list only blocked directories
+  -h, --help                 show this help message and exit -a, --all                  list all properties for directory -l, --long                 use long listing (dates, labels, types) -r, --reverse              use reverse ordering w/ negative indices (for --long) -t TYPE, --type TYPE       list all of specified type -n, --nonexistent          list only nonexistent directories -k, --blocked              list only blocked directories